e-zk/cpass/README.md

 	password = base64(pbkdf2(secret, username@url))[:length]

-Note: The PBKDF2 algorithm used in cpass uses SHA-256, 5000 iterations.
+Note: The PBKDF2 algorithm used in cpass uses SHA-256, 5000 iterations in order to be backwards compatible with both the extention and the Android application.

-After the the secret key is given, cpass will copy the resulting pbkdf2 key (your password) to the clipboard via the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.
+After the the secret key is given, cpass will copy the resulting pbkdf2 key (your password) to the clipboard via the [`xsel(1)`](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.

 Currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).